Picking up Rocks

 Once there was a young boy who lived in the country.
-Like with all young boys who live in the county, there were always chores he needed to do.
-It just so happened that this boy lived on a farm with rocky soil, and one day his father told him to go pick up rocks.
-Being nine years old, the boy pretty well knew that this impossible task would be the end of him.
+Like with all young boys who live in the country, there were always chores to do.
+This boy lived on a farm with rocky soil, and one day his father told him to go pick up rocks until their wagon was full.
+Being nine years old, the boy knew that this impossible task would be the end of him.

 First, the boy pulled on his boots, because that’s what you wear when you do chores on the farm.
 Then he went out to the field.
 When he got there, the boy stopped dead in his tracks.
 He had forgotten just how many rocks there were.
 Big rocks, little rocks, all different shapes and sizes of rocks were on the ground all around him.
 He knew instantly that he’d been right.
 This chore would be the end of him.

 But this boy was a fighter.
 He wasn’t about to give up.
 So, he made a plan.
-You see, the details of his chore were that he had to fill the back of a wagon with rocks.
-Once that wagon was full, he was done for the day.
-He figured that the best thing to do would be to find the altogether biggest rocks he could, and put those in the wagon.
+He figured that the best thing to do would be to find the biggest rocks he could, and put those in the wagon.
 With just a few of those big rocks in, he’d be done, free and clear.

 The little boy looked around to find his first big rock.
 He was in luck.
 It was right at his feet.
 He reached down, grabbed the rock in both strong hands, and pulled.
 Nothing happened.
 Undeterred, the boy planted his feet, put the look on his face he’d seen the men use to pick up heavy things, and pulled again.
 Nothing.

 The boy realized that the rock was just too heavy.
 He scouted out another big rock and went over to it.
 He put the right look back on his face, bent his knees (because his grandfather always said you have to lift with your knees) and gave that rock the mightiest tug the farm had ever seen.
 Nothing.